writetome51/open-array-item-getter/README.txt

-The OpenArrayItemGetter class is a dependency of the OpenArray class
+The PublicArrayItemGetter class is a dependency of the PublicArray class
-( package:  @writetome51/open-array ).
+( package:  @writetome51/public-array ).

 To instantiate, pass the actual array it will contain into its constructor:

-let getter = new OpenArrayItemGetter( [item1, item2, item3,...] );
+let getter = new PublicArrayItemGetter( [item1, item2, item3,...] );

 You can also reset the array by accessing the classes 'data' property:

 getter.data = [1,2,3,4,...];

-OpenArrayItemGetter has methods that return items copied from the array.
+PublicArrayItemGetter has methods that return items copied from the array.
 None of the methods modify the array.
 These are all of them:

     // Returns completely independent copy of the array: